DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

 Claims 1-4, 7, and 21-25 are rejected under 35 U.S.C.
 112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention.
+The dependent claims 2-4, 7, and 21-25, are also rejected because they depend on and/or do not remedy the deficiencies inherited by their parent claims.
 Any newly applied rejection/portion is necessitated by instant application amendment.
-The dependent claims 2-4, 7, and 21-25, are also rejected because they depend on and/or do not remedy the deficiencies inherited by their parent claims.

-Regarding claim 1, the term “population information” in ”generating a second layer associated with population information” is indefinite as to what population is being referenced in said second layer, whether human, fish, pathogens, or microbes.
+Regarding claim 1, the term “population information” in ”generating a second layer associated with population information” remains indefinite as to what population is being referenced in said second layer, whether human, fish, pathogens, or microbes.

-Regarding claims 2 and 3, the term “taking into account” in “comprises taking into account for a dilution of the sample.” and “comprises taking into account for a time that has passed since stool in the sample has been excreted.” remains indefinite.
+Regarding claims 2 and 3, the term “taking into account” in “comprises taking into account a dilution of the sample” and “comprises taking into account a time that has passed since stool in the sample has been excreted” remain indefinite.
 The term “taking into account” has no standard definition or active steps for a one of ordinary skill in the art for taking into account for a dilute sample or time from stool excretion.
 Instant specification discloses [0097]: waste water itself is a combination of human waste, water, tissue paper, food waste, and other items flushed down drains.
 Further, there is a lag between the time stool is excreted to when the stool reaches a waste water treatment plant.
 Thus, the viral load may fluctuate based on an amount of time between excretion and sampling/diagnosis, which should be taken into account when detecting a viral load within the sample.
 During that time, the stool is diluted and mixed with the other items listed above.
 Thus, when detecting a viral load within a sample, the dilution of the sample must be factored into any calculation.
 Clearer claim language with active steps to accomplish the intended method is requested.

 Appropriate correction is required.